The Minnesota State Fair announced June 19th that 27 new foods will make an appearance at the Great Minnesota Get Together in 2018.

 General Tso Chicken Taco

-- My take: Taco Cat is amazing.
-Get in line for this one.
-But it’s only available the first six days of the Fair this year because Midtown Global Market vendors switch out.
+My take: It’s only available the first six days of the Fair this year because Midtown Global Market vendors switch out.
 I haven’t tried this one yet, and I’ve heard mediocre reviews.

 Honey Cream Soda Float

 From Minnesota Honey Producers Association in the Ag-Hort building.

 Honey cream soda (made without sugar) is poured over honey ice cream.

 My take: Yes please.
 I tried a sample at the State Fair Foundation’s Taste of the Fair event, and it was delightful.
 Frothy and not-too-sweet.
 A must-get to keep you cool.

 From O’Gara’s at the Fair, near the main entrance.

 Deep-fried jumbo tater tots made with corned beef, sauerkraut, Swiss cheese and sour cream.
 Served with Thousand Island dressing and served on a bed of sauerkraut.